routeflags/acts_as_graph_diagram/README.md

 ### Draws the graph diagram with D3.js

+Distributes to represent a graph JSON via API.

-1. Append the lines to your controller file like below:
+1. Implement a renderer in your controller file as below:
 ```ruby
 class GodsController < ApplicationController
   def data_network